You may have heard that eating enough protein is generally helpful when losing weight. Find out if this also applies to sardines.

 - Magnesium: 10% of the DV

 And a few other vitamins and minerals in smaller amounts.
-The amount of vitamins and minerals in 100 grams of canned sardines is amazing.
+Compared to other whole foods, sardines contain impressive amounts of vitamins and minerals per 100 grams.

 Will sardines help you lose weight?